 - Share information with your child about your experience seeking and landing your first employment.
-Talk about common jobs for teens. - How do your early jobs relate to your career?
-Brainstorm ways your child can gain experience through a job or volunteer role to help them achieve a career goal. - Have you ever created a resume?
-What did it include? - How do the strengths you see in your child compare to the strengths they see?
-Do some of their interests lend themselves to specific careers?
+Talk about common jobs for teens. - How did your early jobs relate to your career?
+Explain that careers are based on working at jobs in the same occupation or profession for many years.
+Brainstorm ways your child can gain experience through a job or volunteer role to help him or her achieve a career goal. - How have jobs changed in your lifetime?
+What jobs are new that didn't exist when you were a child?
+Discuss jobs that may exist in the future. - How do the strengths you see in your child compare to the strengths he or she sees?
+Do some of his or her interests lend themselves to specific careers?
 Talk about how individual strengths and interests may influence career decisions. - How did you decide on the job you have now?
 Did you have more than one offer?
 What would it take to make you leave what you are doing now for something new?
-Talk about factors that are important in making a job choice, and be sure to discuss more than just money, such as satisfaction, job security, opportunities for growth, etc. - What was your response the first time you saw a paycheck and realized that money was taken out for taxes? - Have you ever considered starting your own business?
-What would it be and why?
-What type of business could you see your child starting?
+Talk about factors that are important in making a job choice, and be sure to discuss more than just money such as satisfaction, job security, opportunities for growth, etc.